Proxyeconomics, the inevitable corruption of proxy-based competition: Results

 \subsection{Short term system dynamics}

 Preferential discouragement of goal oriented agents might translate to a divergence between proxy and goal performance at the system level.
-To visualize variability at the system level the following data are displayed as mean and standard deviation over model runs where each run is represented by the population mean of its agents.
-Indeed, mean proxy and goal performance of populations of agents show distinct competition dependent dynamics (Fig. \ref{Fig4}C, top).
-Note the initial steep rise of value (within the first 10 steps), as effort first adjusts to an initialization independent level (Models initialized with effort levels of 0, 1, 10 or 20 all converged to the same values during this initial phase).
-Following this initial phase, value tends to progressively increase due to the positive feedback loop between individual effort and survival threshold.
-However, at more intense competition there is also an increasing divergence between proxy and goal value (Fig. \ref{Fig4}C, top right).
+To visualize variability at the system level, the following data are displayed as mean and standard deviation over model runs where each run is represented by the population mean of its agents.
+Indeed, mean proxy and goal performance of populations of agents show distinct competition dependent dynamics (Fig~\ref{fig:Fig3}C).
+Note an initial phase (within the first 10 steps), visible as a steep rise in value as effort first adjusts to an initialization independent level (models initialized with effort levels of 0, 1, 10 or 20 all converged to the same values during this initial phase).
+Subsequently, value may progressively increase (Fig~\ref{fig:Fig3}C, $c=0.1$ to $0.6$) or decrease (Fig~\ref{fig:Fig3}C, $c=0.9$) due to feedback loops between individual effort and survival threshold.
+More intense competition also leads to an increasing divergence between proxy and goal value (Fig~\ref{fig:Fig3}C).
 One driver of this effect is the preferential discouragement of agents with high goal orientation, implying an overall effort redistribution toward the proxy (a psychological mechanism of Campbell's Law).
-A second potential driver is a selective removal of goal oriented agents due to inferior proxy performance (an evolutionary mechanism of Campell's Law).
-The degree to which this happens can be assessed by viewing the dynamics of the population mean practice angle, which is independent of effort ((Fig. \ref{Fig4}C, bottom).
-With a goal angle of $45^\circ$, the initial uniform distribution of practices between proxy and goal leads to an initial population mean practice of $\theta = 22.5^\circ$.
+A second potential driver is a selective removal of goal oriented agents due to inferior proxy performance (a cultural evolution mechanism of Campbell's Law).
+The degree to which this happens can be assessed by viewing the dynamics of the population mean practice angle, which is independent of effort (Fig~\ref{fig:Fig3}D).
+With a goal angle of $45^\circ$, the initial uniform distribution of practices between proxy and goal leads to an initial population mean practice of $\theta =ga/2= 22.5^\circ$.
 However, as selection removes agents with high practice angles, replacing them with offspring from agents with lower angles, the population mean evolves toward the proxy.
-Thus, our model reproduces a central finding by \citealt{Smaldino2016}.
-As expected, the speed of evolution towards the proxy is proportional to the intensity of competition since the quantity (and practice dependence) of selection events drives population change of practices.
+As expected, the speed of evolution towards the proxy is proportional to the intensity of competition since the quantity of selection events drives population change of practices.
+Thus, our model reproduces a central finding by Smaldino and McElreath \cite{Smaldino2016}, namely the the powerful corruptive force of proxy guided cultural evolution.